8 min read

 His father's brow creased.
 “Eso… ¿es el chip?”

-"Not yet," Julian said.
-"Just eligibility."
-His father's brow furrowed as he leaned forward, squinting at words that might as well have been another alphabet.
-His mother's lips moved silently, testing syllables that had never crossed her tongue before.
+“Not yet,” Julian said.
+“Just eligibility.”
+His father leaned forward, squinting at words that might as well have been another alphabet.
+His mother's lips moved, testing syllables that had never crossed her tongue before.
 Julian cleared his throat and read aloud from the fine print.
 Neurological baselines.
 Adaptive variance.
 Cognitive resilience.
 His hands were flat on his thighs.
-Stillness, when it mattered.
-"They study first.
-Before anything else."
+“They study first.
+Before anything else.”

 His mother turned toward the wall screen.
 She reached up slowly and touched the silver logo with two fingertips, as if confirming it was real.
 “Ellos confían en ti.”

 Trust.
 The word sat in the air between them.
-Julian wasn't sure he felt it; wasn't sure whether what he felt was closer to trust or to the vertigo of stepping onto an escalator and finding the rails weren't quite where the overlay promised.
+Julian wasn't sure he felt it.
+He wasn't sure what he felt at all.

 He nodded anyway.
 There was nothing else to do with a moment like this but carry it forward.